 Stock Repurchase Program.
-As of June 30, 2024, the aggregate remaining approved amount under our stock repurchase program is \$789,737.
-Our stock repurchase program does not obligate us to acquire any amount of common stock and suspend at any time at our discretion.
+As of June 30, 2024 September 30, 2024, the aggregate remaining approved amount under our stock repurchase program is \$789,737 \$685,413.
+Our stock repurchase program does not obligate us to acquire any amount of common stock and suspend may be suspended at any time at our discretion.

-Refer to Note 7, "Stockholders' Equity," of our condensed consolidated financial statements in Part I, Item 1 and to Part II, Item 2, "Unregistered Sales of Equity Securities and Use of Proceeds," within this Quarterly Report for further information regarding our stock repurchase program and capital allocation strategy.
+Refer to Note 7 8, "Stockholders' Equity," of our condensed consolidated financial statements in Part I, Item 1 and to Part II, Item 2, "Unregistered Sales of Equity Securities and Use of Proceeds," within this Quarterly Report for further information regarding our stock repurchase program and capital allocation strategy.